ferr34/RaspSafe/README.md

 This project is a personal data bank for everyone.
-With a simple 2FA (using Telegram and a password) you will store safely every type of data you want.
+With the use of hashes and encryption you will store safely every type of file.
+The software will also let you know if someone tried to access your safe while you're away.